 “Dad, please,” I whispered, eyes shut.
 “Are you here…?”

 There was only silence again, except for the sudden sound of swirling water.
-I opened my eyes to see that the glassy surface of the lake had been suddenly disturbed, gently causing tiny, careening waves.
+I opened my eyes to see that the glassy surface of the lake had been suddenly disturbed by something, which left behind tiny, careening waves.

 And my eyes bugged open at the shape I could have sworn had just disappeared under the water.